 Holy Communion every first Sunday of the month

-Mon, December 31 New Year’New Year’s Day, No OfWed, March 3 6:00-7:00 pm Yoga in the Ed Building - All are welcome!!2
+Wed, March 3 6:00-7:00 pm Yoga in the Ed Building - All are welcome!!

 Altar flowers are placed in honor of Michael James birthday by Karen James.

 Yoga Classes: 6:00 – 7:00 pm on Wednesday evenings in the Education Building.
 The cost is $5 per class, offered by Jen Hollinger to beginners or others who haven’t practiced yoga recently.
 Bring a yoga mat or towel, water and plastic bands if you have them.